Svilen-Stefanov/Data-Stream-Processing/README.md

 After the MySQL is installed, database and user are needed to be created.
 This can be done by runnnig the setup.sh bash script.
-Navigate to data-stream-processing-and-analytics/dspa-project and use command:
+Navigate to ***data-stream-processing-and-analytics/*** and use command:
 ```
 sudo sh setup.sh
 ```
 Here you will be asked to provide the root user password previously created.
 After running this command, only the appropriate database is created but not the tables.
-Creating tables in the database, populating them and filling Kafka is performed **ONLY** on the first run of the project.
+Creating tables in the database, populating them and filling Kafka will be explained in the next chapter.
-If the project should be ran with different dataset, insert -delete argument.

 To verify this whole process went correctly run the following commands:
 ```